-On Saturday night Mr. Ostrum won by Japan in the war and her enormous industrial expansion during the last few years.
+On Saturday night Mr. Ostrum gave a graphic address on Japan.
+He began by showing the great prestage won by Japan in the war and her enormous industrial expansion during the last few years.
 Japan has become a creditor nation.
 Only onefifth of one per cent. of the popula-tion is Christian.
 Civilization has brought great industrial expansion, but without a corresponding spiritual enlightenment Japan's growing power is a serious menace.
 The industrial revolution has brought on a serious situation and missionaries are needed to meet the great need that has arisen.
-Most of the people have no religion at all. alone can save Japan.
-This address by Dr. W. E. Browning, who has charge of all the educational work of the American Board of Foreign Missions in Mexico and South America.
+Most of the people have no religion at all.
+God alone can save Japan.
+This address was followed by an equally able one by Dr. W. E. Browning, who has charge of all the educational work of the American Board of Foreign Missions in Mexico and South America.
 South America he said is an unknown field.
 Its resources are enormous.
 Self-supporting churches have been established in many places but there are 10 or 20 millions of Indians who have never heard the Gospel.
 The Indians are merely beasts of burden.
-There is only one missionary and one school per million in Colombia and Venezuela; 60 per cent. of the population are illegitimate birth.
+There is only one missionary and one school per million in Colombia and Venezuela; 60 per cent. of the population are of illegitimate birth.
 Mexico needs missionaries and school teachers, not intervention.
 Dr. Browning described in turn conditions in each South American Republic and his talk was most informing and interesting.